 Hyde himself has seemingly welcomed this controversy and embraced it as his brand.
 He performed stand-up sets where he would spew racist jokes to an uncomfortable audience.
 In 2017, he donated $5,000 to the legal defense fund of the founder of the Neo-Nazi website The Daily Stormer.
 Hyde did not return our request for comment via email and Instagram direct message.

 Hyde’s popularity dwindled until YouTuber Ian “iDubbbz” Jomha created a YouTube documentary of Hyde in 2022.
-This introduced Hyde to an entirely new audience who wanted more of his racist content.
+This introduced Hyde to an entirely new audience who wanted more of his racist content, hence the founding of FishTank Live.

 None of that made it into the actual show, but the spirit of Big Brother with increasingly odd pieces of torture remains.